 Only one business remains at the Brentwood Village Shopping Center on Rhode Island Avenue.
 Since the end of June, the rest have been shuttered, and the parking lot has sat mostly vacant.
 Sunday was different.
 About 30 artists from across the District, Maryland and Virginia flocked to the former strip mall.
 Starting in late morning and working into the evening, the group of graffiti, fine art and street artists painted more than 2,000 feet of roll-down gates along the barren strip.
-Screen Shot 2016-08-08 at 9.45.01 AM The goal, said Jordan Dyniewski, is to “beautify” and “completely transform this parking lot.”
+The goal, said Jordan Dyniewski, is to “beautify” and “completely transform this parking lot.”
 Dyniewski, 31, is the director of ReCreative Spaces, a Mount Rainier, Md.-based community arts organization and a co-organizer of Sunday’s paint jam called “Roll Down Get Down.”
 The event, Dyniewski said, is “an attractive, bold and vibrant way” to make people in the neighborhood stop and think, “ ‘Wait a minute.
 This isn’t a parking lot anymore.’ ” The artwork created Sunday will last as long as the remnants of the shopping center do — meaning not for long.
 In October, the site is scheduled to be demolished to make way for a new 20-acre, mixed-use development that promises to be “the future centerpiece of the Rhode Island Avenue community,” as the developer behind the project touts it.

 The developer, MidCity, won approval from the Zoning Commission late last year to redevelop the Brookland Manor affordable housing complex and the Brentwood Village Shopping Center.
 The plan is one of the city’s largest private developments.
 When completed, the eight-block project will include 1,760 residential units, 181,000 square feet of retail space and a one-acre community green.